Opinion | Biden’s hope: Concern for the common good can defeat covid

 With a few exceptions, Republicans aren’t actually telling people not to get vaccinated.
 But they are describing the decision not to do so as justified and perhaps even noble, an assertion of profound individual rights.
 You shouldn’t have to get vaccinated, you shouldn’t have to prove you’ve been vaccinated, and to quote a certain former president, one day it’s like a miracle, it will disappear.

 To be clear, around half of Republicans have either already been vaccinated or plan to.
 But the rest of them will have to be persuaded by an appeal to the common good.
-That is built into much of Biden’s policy agenda, that whether or not you’re getting direct benefits from something like infrastructure spending, it will make the whole country more livable and improve life for everyone.
+That is built into much of Biden’s policy agenda, that whether you’re getting direct benefits from something like infrastructure spending, it will make the whole country more livable and improve life for everyone.

 Libertarian-leaning Republicans don’t like thinking that way, and don’t like to be asked to do something for the common good.
 Let’s hope they come around.